buqeye/gsum/README.rst

   $ pip install .

 This will install the package as is, but if you want to make edits to the code for testing you can exchange the last line with ``pip install -e .``, which will allow you to edit the package without reinstalling.

+Soon, an up-to-date version of this package will be added to `pip`, for an easier installation process.

 Dependencies
 ============